 Monitor and Adjust Your Home’s Humidity Levels

-New homes are built better sealed and insulated, which has the effect of increasing the humidity in your home.
-If not controlled, this could lead to mould.
-Maintaining a humidity level of 30-45% during winter months will prevent this.
+New homes are built with better sealing and insulation, which increases the humidity in your home.
+If not controlled, this could lead to mold.
+Maintaining a humidity level of 30-45% during the winter months will help prevent this.
 Read more about moisture levels in your home.

 Do a General Clean Up

 A thorough home cleaning shouldn’t only be done in the spring.
-Get rid of any excess, such as the accumulation of old newspapers and any leftover hazardous chemicals.
-Store flammable materials and poisons in approved, clearly-labeled containers and keep a clear space around heaters, furnaces and other heat-producing appliances.
+Get rid of any excess, such as the accumulation of old newspapers and leftover hazardous chemicals.
+Store flammable materials and poisons in approved, clearly labeled containers, and keep a clear space around heaters, furnaces, and other heat-producing appliances.

 Test Smoke and Carbon Monoxide Detectors

-Test the batteries on your smoke detectors every six months (at minimum) to ensure they’re in proper working order.
+Test the batteries in your smoke detectors every six months (at a minimum) to ensure they’re in proper working order.

 Check Any Exterior Electrical